nsidc/earthaccess/docs/governance/decisions/929-move-repository.md

 ## Decision Outcome

-The voting deciders unanimously voted for Option 2, moving to an independent GitHub Organization, and [`earthaccess-dev`](https://github.com/earthaccess-dev) was chosen as the new org.
+The voting deciders unanimously voted for Option 2, moving to an independent GitHub Organization.
+[`earthaccess-dev`](https://github.com/earthaccess-dev) was chosen as the new org.

 ### Checklist